Activity from matroids to rooted trees and beyond: Activity of a covering system

-\begin{example} Let $E$ be the set of all directed edges with vertices in the set $V=\{1,2, \dots, n\}$.
+Let $E$ be the set of all directed edges with vertices in the set $V=\{1,2, \dots, n\}$.
 Let $\mathcal{I}$ be the set of rooted forests on the set $V$.
 The rooted forests are such that every vertex has at most one incoming edge; the roots are the vertices with indegree zero.
-In a rooted forest, each component has exactly one root.
+In a rooted forest, each component is a directed tree and has exactly one root.
 The set $B$ of edges of a connected acyclic graph with $n$ vertices is defined as a base in $\mathcal{B}$.
 The couple $(E, \mathcal{I})$ is an $(n-1)$-covering system on the set of ordered edges $\{(i,j): 1\le i \ne j \le n\}$.
 It is a pure independence system.
 The subset of decreasing rooted forests is still a pure independence system but the set of non-increasing rooted forests is not.
 Indeed, there are some edges that cannot be deleted while keeping the non-increasing property.
-Nevertheless, it is still a covering system, since it is possible to add some edges to any non-increasing trees.
-A potential activity is the set of edges $(n,v)$ in a tree.
 For the example, the tree defined with a root $r=2$ and edges $(2,1)$ and $(2,3)$ is non-increasing tree, and if we remove the edge $(2,1)$ (but not its vertices) we obtain the forest formed by the vertex $1$ and the edge $(2,3)$.
 So, it does not give a non-increasing forest.
 Therefore, the set of non-increasing forest is not a pure independent system.
+Nevertheless, it is still a covering system, since it is possible to add some edges to any non-increasing trees.
+A potential activity is the set of edges $(n,v)$ in a tree.
 This will be discussed later, in the next section. \end{example}